rundeck/docs/en/administration/configuration/config-file-reference.md

 * `framework.log.dispatch.console.format`: Default format for non-terse node execution logging run by the `dispatch` CLI tool.
 * `execution.script.tokenexpansion.enabled`: Whether inline script token expansion is enabled, default `true`.
 If `false`, the "Inline Script Content" syntax described in [[page:manual/job-workflows.md#context-variables]] is disabled.
+* `communityNews.disabled`: Default is not set, or false.
+Disables the external polling of Community News feed.
+Link will persist but will not poll, and clicking this link will open a new browser tab and navigate to the web-based version of Community News.

 Static authentication tokens for API access: